SmithWillSuffice/ohanga-pai/content/questions/104_cb_operations.md

 **Do local councils still need to impose rates and levies?**<br>
 <font style="color: palegreen">Yes.
 For now, since the NZ central government
-is not block grant funding the councils, They should be block grant funding the counciks though --- to remove all the waste of effort fighitng the rate payers who are being gutted in order to fund scorepoint impoverished councils </font><font style="color: tomato">--- to eliminate the need for local council fees, fines and levies, which serve no
+is not block grant funding the councils, They should be block grant funding the councils though --- to remove all the waste of effort fighting the rate payers who are being gutted in order to fund scorepoint impoverished councils </font><font style="color: tomato">--- to eliminate the need for local council fees, fines and levies, which serve no